November 12, 2015

 Friends of the Hilltop is proud to have supported the Friends of Westgate Park's mural project by acting as the fiscal agent for the project.

 Friends of Westgate Park commissioned award-winning artist Curtis Goldstein to commemorate the historical significance of Camp Chase in a mural at Westgate Park.
 His work not only honors the role of the neighborhood during the Civil War but also beautifies the park.
-Curtis began work on the mural on July 3, 2009; he completed the mural on October 4, 2009.
+Curtis began work on the mural on July 3, 2009 and he completed the mural on October 4, 2009.

-The Greater Hilltop Area League for the Arts (GHALA) was formed in September 1990 to promote, encourage, and support the arts in the Greater Hilltop Area.
-Its members include students, art lovers, and amateur and professional artists — all dedicated to increasing the level of art appreciation in our community.
+The Greater Hilltop Area League for the Arts (GHALA) was formed in September 1990 to promote, encourage and support the arts in the Greater Hilltop Area.
+Its members include students, art lovers, amateur and professional artists — all dedicated to increasing the level of art appreciation in our community.
 GHALA merged with Friends of the Hilltop in 2011.